 Get Additional Planning Assistance at Patriot Federal Credit Union

 There are also lots of smaller, but still impactful, ways to pay down your student loans, such as setting up automatic payments.
 Some student loan companies, like Sallie Mae, even offer a small interest rate cut for enrolling.
 You can also get additional planning advice from one of our financial advisors at Patriot Federal Credit Union.
 They will sit down with you and go over your finances and financial goals to figure out a strategy that is best for you.
-If you are interested in getting a second pair of eyes on tackling your student loan debt, call 888-633-7328 or schedule an appointment!
+If you are interested in getting a second pair of eyes on tackling your student loan debt, call 888-633-7328 !